magenta-cuda/bb-gallery/readme.txt

 2. Carousel View.
 3. Tabs View.
 4. Dense View.
+5. Overlay of a Selected Image.

 == Changelog ==

+= 1.3 =
+* The gallery view and the dense view now support displaying a full viewport overlay of a selected image

 = 1.2.1 =
 * implement CSS object-fit in JavaScript for Microsoft Edge which does not have the CSS object-fit